What Is Middleware? A Beginner-Friendly Guide

 When Not To Use Middleware

-- Route‑specific logic that doesn’t apply broadly.
+- Route-specific logic that does not apply broadly.

 - Heavy async work (DB calls) that belongs in the handler.